tajpouria/aws-solutions-architect-hands-on/README.md

 Route 53

-- [✓] Register a domain, and Create an A record for it.
+- [✓] Register a domain, Create an A record, and set a 2 minutes TTL for it.

 ## Resources